Greece Moments Greece Moments

 Learn Greek on Syros

 Ermoupoli is also home to a number of language schools for those who have lost their heart to Greece and want to learn the local language.
 We had chosen the Vardakeios Language Institute.
-The concept of the school is perfectly tailored to the needs of the language students.
-We particularly liked the personal support and family atmosphere and made learning easier.
+The concept of the school is perfectly tailored to the needs of language students.
+We particularly liked the personal support and family atmosphere, which made learning so much easier.

-In a total of 10 teaching units, we learned the basic elements of the Greek language and learned a variety of vocabulary.
+Over a total of 10 lessons, we learned the basic elements of the Greek language and picked up a wide variety of vocabulary.
 The prices per lesson are very fair.

 We felt so comfortable with our lovely language teacher Evgenia that we ended up leaving the island of Syros as friends.
-If you are interested and for more information, just take a look at the website of the institute: Vardakeios Language School
+If you’re interested and would like more information, just take a look at the website of the institute: Vardakeios Language School

 → More travel tips and inspiration for the beautiful neighboring islands of Syros can be found here: Cyclades Islands